kunchamharsha/beeruva/README.md

 #Development Log

 Access development log at https://tymline.co/ramharsha/opendrive

 #scope of improvement

 please raise issues or request feature changes via the issues section in github

 #contact details

-For any further queries you can mail me on kunchamharsha@gmail.com, you can also raise an issue and I will get back to you as soon as possible
+For any further queries and assistance to setup the drive for your organisation you can mail me on kunchamharsha@gmail.com, you can also raise an issue and I will get back to you as soon as possible